Arthur Digby: Characterisation and introduction

 Arthur is characterised as having his own sense of logic that differs to the rest of the hospital staff.
 Ostlere told a BBC Online reporter that "he can react in his own unique way" and he enjoys trying to decipher his character's reactions.
 He is not a mean or spiteful character but genuinely believes he is right.
 Arthur also plays a comedic role in the show because of his clumsy nature and initially was shown to fall over things on the wards.
 Osltere also claims to be clumsy and when he made mistakes while filming directors would choose to keep it in.
 Arthur is played as being insensitive in social situations and remains oblivious to other people's feelings.
 He is also very career ambitious and pressurises himself to succeed.
 He is good with the medical side of the occupation but fails to behave confidently when conversing with patients and staff.
 Arthur acknowledges that he lacks social skills but this makes him doubt his abilities.
 He is also enthusiastic about Napoleonic history but Ostlere did not need to research it because he was already knowledgeable in the field of history.
 Ostlere worried that he was similar to his character.
 This was made worse following his first day on-set when Producers mistook Ostlere's bag for an acting prop belonging to Arthur because it fitted their vision of the character.
 Arthur is stylised with a "preppy look" and the costume department bought in some "out there" costumes for him to wear.
 Arthur's glasses form part of his image.
 When Ostlere was on-set filming his initial episodes the glasses were loosely fitted and he had to keep adjusting them.
 This suited the character and became a permanent trait during the actor's portrayal.
-Arthur also suffers from panic attacks and Ostlere found the scenes challenging and scary to film.
+Arthur also has panic attacks and Ostlere found the scenes challenging and scary to film.

 Arthur begins his career at Holby City hospital as junior doctor on beginning the foundation programme.
 He is placed on the Keller Ward under the supervision of Consultant Antoine Malick (Jimmy Akingbola), but fails to impress him.
 Glaser told Melanie Hancill of The People her character Gemma and Arthur share a competitive relationship because they are trying to earn the same role and the F1 prize in the hospital.
 He later becomes very stressed despite securing the aforementioned prestigious medical prize.
 Arthur struggles to live up to his new-found reputation, especially when he fails to reach a diagnosis for a patient and hastily dismisses a staff nurse's accurate findings.
 Arthur carries on his rotation of Keller Ward and learns that he has progressed well becoming the top performing F1.
 Consultant general surgeon Michael Spence (Hari Dhillon) decides to reward Arthur by placing him in charge of the ward.
 But this proves to be a mistake as he loses control of the ward.